thathurtabit/mp-fe/README.md

 ### `yarn start`

+*NOTE* You'll need to make sure you're running localhost as https before running _yarn start_:

++ Win: set https=true
++ Mac: export https=true

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.